TSiu88/doctor-lookup/README.md

 4. Run `npm install` to get all dependencies.
 5. Run `npm run start` to start up the program

-Since this page uses an API, an API KEY is required to use this program.  *An API Key can be gotten by:*
+Since this page uses an API, **an API KEY is required to use this program**.
+An API Key can be gotten by:
 1. Go to the site for [BetterDoctor API](https://developer.betterdoctor.com/) and sign up for a free API KEY
-2. Create a new .env file in the root directory and type `API_KEY = (add the API Key given here)`
+2. Create a new .env file in the root directory and type `API_KEY = (Add-API-Key-given-here)`
 3. Allow program to refresh or run `npm run start` again to start up the program

 ## Other Technologies Used